-BSAD 411 MARKETING RESEARCH Fall/Spring, 3 credit hours
+BSAD 411 MARKETING RESEARCH

 This course provides student with an understanding of the research methods used by marketing researchers to obtain information to guide marketing decisions.
 Students will develop an understanding of the theories and techniques of planning, conducting, analyzing and presenting market studies.
 Students will study different methodologies with emphasis on primary research including questionnaire design.
 Three lecture hours per week.
 Prerequisites: Marketing (BSAD 203) and Statistics (MATH 141), or permission of instructor.